Does Sprouts accept EBT cards? Yes, Sprouts takes EBT cards. Read on to find out more about it and WIC as well…

 And to children who are:

-The WIC program provides specific dollar amounts which can be used to purchase very specific types of nutritious foods such as milk, baby food and formula and fortified breads.
+WIC provides specific dollar amounts which can be used to purchase very specific types of nutritious foods such as milk, baby food and formula and fortified breads.
 Foods must be purchased in specific quantities and often only certain brands and certain SKUs within a brand are eligible.
-For more information about SNAP and the standard WIC program check out the FQF articles here and here.
+For details about other grocery stores that accept WIC, see our article Grocery Stores That Accept WIC: the List.

 Are There Any Other Federal Nutrition Programs?